Table of contents

 Right off the bat, you’re likely thinking, okay, we have another self-help guru who says he can help you become more self-aware and accomplish more in your daily life.

-I know, but even after a little research, this guy seems to provide actual solutions to help rather than just talking about speaking about it all the time.
+I know, but even after a little research, this guy seems to provide actual solutions to help rather than just speaking about it all the time.

 We’ll get into some of his products, and things you can buy that will show you more.